affinipay/chargeio-net/README.md

 -   `TransactionService`

 ### MerchantService
-Use this service to manage merchant account information, such as retrieving and updating business information and updating the details, policies, and status of [`merchant_accounts`](https://developers.affinipay.com/reference/api.html#merchant_account) and [`ach_accounts`](https://developers.affinipay.com/reference/api.html#ach_account).
+Use this service to manage merchant account information, such as retrieving and updating  [`merchant`](https://developers.affinipay.com/reference/api.html#merchant) and [`ach_account`](https://developers.affinipay.com/reference/api.html#ach_account) information.

 This service includes the following methods:

 -   `GetMerchant`
 -   `UpdateMerchant`
--   `UpdateMerchantAccount`
 -   `UpdateACHAccount`

 Refer to [Merchant Management](https://developers.affinipay.com/reference/api.html#MerchantManagement) for more information.

 ### PaymentMethodService
-To avoid storing sensitive card/bank details on your system, exchange payment details for one of the following payment methods:

--   **Saved card/bank** - Designed to support "remembered" payments for customers with no limits on future use.
--   **One-time token** - Designed for single use.
-Tokens expire after five minutes and are then deleted by the gateway.

-Payment methods obscure sensitive aspects of payment details while providing an ID that you can use in any API that accepts [`card`](https://developers.affinipay.com/reference/api.html#card) or [`bank`](https://developers.affinipay.com/reference/api.html#bank) details in lieu of the card or bank JSON entity.
+You can exchange a payment token for a saved card/bank, which is designed to support "remembered" payments for customers with no limits on future use.
+You can use these saved payment methods with any endpoint that accepts [`card`](https://developers.affinipay.com/reference/api.html#card) or [`bank`](https://developers.affinipay.com/reference/api.html#bank) details in lieu of the card or bank JSON entity.

 This service includes the following methods: